drafter250/tech-writing-notes/paper_6/resume.md

 ### Objectives
-Highly motivated self-starter seeking an opportunity to join the Pratt & Whitney Methods Group to help create Technology that improves the daily work-life our Co-workers and customers.
+Highly motivated self-starter seeking an opportunity to join the Pratt & Whitney Methods Group to help create the Technology that improves the daily work-life our co-workers and customers.

 ### Strengths
-Self Learner, Special knowledge of existing Company Airfoil Software.
-Self taught Python Programmer with 2 projects already included in Airfoil 2.0 Project.
+Motivated self-starter & self-learner, Special knowledge of existing Company legacy airfoil Software.
+Self taught Python Programmer with two projects already included in Airfoil 2.0 Project.

 ### Education
 *B.S.
 In Progress - Mechanical Engineering Technologies with a minor in Computer Science.*